 An assessment of your problem solving style.

-The VIEW™ is a self-report questionnaire that measures three important dimensions of style that relate directly to creative behavior, problem solving, and change management.
+The VIEW™ is a self-report questionnaire that measures three important dimensions of style that relate directly to creative behaviour, problem solving, and change management.
 It is not a generic style or type measure.
 VIEW provides information about your preferences in three areas:

 Orientation to Change.